priyesh-pandey-ai/preventiq-genai-engine/n8n-workflows/README-v2.md

 2. Select `flow-f-report-generation-v2.json`
 3. Workflow will open in editor
 4. **Link credentials:**
-   - Click "Call generate-report" node → Select "Supabase API" credential
+   - Click "Call generate-report" node → Select "Supabase Service Role" credential
-5. Click **Save** (give it a name like "PreventIQ - Report Generation")
+5. Click **Save** (give it a name like "PreventIQ - Report Generation v2")
 6. **Test it:** Click "Test workflow" in top right

 ✅ **Done!** You can now generate reports on-demand.